tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/信鸽推送基础介绍_intl.md

 FCM is short for Firebase Cloud Messaging, a Google push service and channel with push capabilities at the operating system level outside mainland China.

 **[TPNS multi-channel integration]**
-TPNS can intelligently select the push channel based on different usage scenarios.
-It selects the optimal channel according to the device type and needs to ensure the most effective message delivery.
+TPNS can intelligently select the push channel based on different use cases.
+It selects the best channel according to the device type and needs to ensure the most effective message delivery.

 #### 3.4.
 TPNS Service Format